containers/podman/docs/source/markdown/podman-kube-generate.1.md

     name: home-user-my-data-host
 ```

-Create Kubernetes Pod YAML for a container with the named volume `priceless-data` mounted in the container at `/volume`.
+Create Kubernetes Pod YAML for the specified container with named volume `priceless-data` mounted onto the container path `/volume`.
 ```
 $ podman kube generate my-container-using-priceless-data
 # Save the output of this file and use kubectl create -f to import